-Additional rules for specific analyses Depending on the kind of analysis there may be additional rules that have to be fulfilled.
+Depending on the kind of analysis there may be additional rules that have to be fulfilled.
 There may, for example, be special rules for a given statistic concerning the analysis of geo-referenced data or for certain multivariate methods.
 As the RDC enable a very large array of analyses not every specific rule can be explained here.
 If you plan to conduct analyses that are not listed above, please contact your supporting RDC.
 It can inform you about additional rules for certain analyses.

-3.4 Special rules for certain statistics
+3.4 Additional rules for certain statistics

-Additional rules for specific statistics Some statistics differ from the confidentiality rules mentioned above and use other methods or parameters to ensure confidentiality.
-There are, for example, some statistics that do not use the methods described above but ensure confidentiality by implementing data transformations.
-Results of other statistics are being kept confidential through rounding procedures.
+Some statistics differ from the confidentiality rules described above and use other methods or parameters to ensure confidentiality.
+There are, for example, some statistics which do not use the methods described above but ensure confidentiality by implementing data transformations (e.g. rounding procedures).
 There are also statistics that use, for example, a higher minimum number of cases or do not need to be kept confidential at all.
 For these statistics, there might be other criteria than the ones described above.

 The statistic-specific rules of confidentiality were set by the Statistical Offices of the Federation and the Federal States.
-They are committing.
+They are binding.
 Please have a look at the "Overview of the applicable rules of statistical confidentiality per statistic" (see insert page) to find out which confidentiality rules are applicable for a given statistic.
 Your supporting RDC can give you detailed information if the statistic you are interested in is being kept confidential with statistic-specific special rules.
+Additional rules for specific analyses